doctrine/migrations/README.markdown

         }
     }

-When we execute the migration it simply executes the SQL in the order you add it:
+When running the migration it simply executes the SQL in the order you add it:

     $ ./doctrine migrations:migrate
     Doctrine Command Line Interface